United States occupation of Haiti: Forbes Commission, Borno's resignation

-President Hoover would later appoint two commissions, including one headed by a former U.S. governor of the Philippines William Cameron Forbes.
+President Hoover would later appoint two commissions, including one headed by a former US governor of the Philippines William Cameron Forbes.
 The commission arrived in Haiti on February 28, 1930, with President Hoover demanding the commission to determine "when and how we are to withdraw from Haiti" and "what we shall do in the meantime".
-The Forbes Commission praised the material improvements that the U.S. administration had achieved, but it criticized the continued exclusion of Haitian nationals from positions of real authority in the government and the gendarmerie.
+The Forbes Commission praised the material improvements that the US administration had achieved, but it criticized the continued exclusion of Haitian nationals from positions of real authority in the government and the gendarmerie.
 In more general terms, the commission asserted that "the social forces that created [instability] still remain – poverty, ignorance, and the lack of a tradition or desire for orderly free government."
 The commission concluded that occupation of Haiti was a failure and that the United States did not "understand the social problems of Haiti".

 With increased calls for direct elections, American officials feared violence if demands were not met.
 An agreement was made that resulted with President Borno's resignation and the establishment of Haitian banker Louis Eugène Roy as an interim president.
 In the agreement proposed by the Forbes Commission, Roy would be elected by Congress to serve as president until a direct election for Congress was held, which is when Roy would resign.
 American officials said that if Congress were to refuse, Roy would be installed as president forcibly.

 Vincent presidency

 Under orders to not interfere with elections, the United States observed elections on October 14, 1930, that resulted with Haitian nationalist candidates being elected.
 Sténio Vincent was elected President of Haiti by the Congress of Haiti in November 1930.
 The new nationalist government had a tense relationship with American officials.
 By the end of 1930, Haitians were being trained by Americans for administration roles of their own nation.
 When additional American commissions began to arrive in Haiti, popular unrest broke out and President Vincent reached a secret agreement to ease tensions with the United States in exchange to grant more power to American officials to enact their "Haitianization" policies.

 Franklin D. Roosevelt, who as Assistant Secretary of the Navy said he was responsible for drafting the 1918 constitution, was a proponent of the "Good Neighbor policy" for the US role in the Caribbean and Latin America.
 The United States and Haiti agreed on August 7, 1933, to end the occupation.
 On a visit to Cap-Haïtien in July 1934, Roosevelt reaffirmed the August 1933 disengagement agreement.
 The last contingent of US Marines departed on August 15, 1934, after a formal transfer of authority to the Garde.
-The U.S. retained influence on Haiti's external finances until 1947, as per the 1919 treaty that required an American financial advisor through the life of Haiti's acquired loan.
+The US retained influence on Haiti's external finances until 1947, as per the 1919 treaty that required an American financial advisor through the life of Haiti's acquired loan.